Medici Family

 Pope Leo X (Giovanni de’ Medici)

 The first Medici Pope, Leo X, was born Giovanni de’ Medici.
-His ascent to the papal throne in 1513 signified the immense power the Medici wielded not just in Florence, but also in the broader landscape of Italian politics.
+His ascent to the papal throne in 1513 signified the immense power the Medici wielded in Florence and the broader landscape of Italian politics.
 Known for his love of the arts, Leo X’s reign continued the family tradition of patronage, supporting artists such as Raphael and Michelangelo.
-This era, marked by a profound flourishing of art and culture, came to be known as the High Renaissance.
+This era, marked by a profound flourishing of art and culture, became known as the High Renaissance.

 Pope Clement VII (Giulio de’ Medici)